atextor/turtle-formatter/README.md

 [libraptor2](http://librdf.org/raptor/) both write valid RDF/Turtle, the files are formatted differently.
 You would not want the code of a project formatted differently in different files, would you?
-**turtle-formatter** addreses these problems by taking care of serialization order and providing a way to customize the formatting style.
+**turtle-formatter** addresses these problems by taking care of serialization order and providing a way to customize the formatting style.

 ## Usage